GameFan: 2010 relaunch

 A press release was issued on April 18, 2012, highlighting the supposed future of Paper Planet brands: GameFan and Girls of Gaming.
-The company planned on increasing their online presence through app development for mobile devices as well as a new GameFan TV online channel.
+The company planned on increasing its online presence through app development for mobile devices as well as a new GameFan TV online channel.
 None of these plans would come to fruition except the creation of a YouTube channel.
 Former Destructoid editor Wesley Ruscher was named the magazine's new editor-in-chief but resigned shortly after the release of issue 8, stating that it "lacked the necessities to keep food in [his] belly and a roof over [his] head."

 As of June 2013, GameFan's web presence had been in a mostly inactive state for about a year.
 Issue 9 was finally made available in February 2013 after missing the holiday 2012 release.
 This issue was only worked on by two people, Dave Halverson and Greg Orlando.
 Issues 8 and 9 were only available in a digital format.
 GameFan would later go on a two-year hiatus, returning in 2015 with a redesigned magazine and website.
-In February 2015, GameFan simultaneously released issue 10 digitally and in newsstands.
+In February 2015, GameFan simultaneously released issue 10 digitally and on newsstands.
 The digital version was freely released on Magzter with the use of a promotional code.
 The magazine went through a complete overhaul, simplifying its layouts and design, most likely in order to have the magazines completed on schedule.
 The size of the print magazine is significantly smaller compared to previous issues.
 In addition, the GameFan mascot, Monitaur, and logo were redesigned.

 On May 6, 2015, GameFan announced a partnership with Destructoid to help promote the GameFan brand with collaborations and free subscription offers.
 The initial plan was to bring back the dual-cover format from the first two issues, but instead of a MovieFan portion, it would be exclusive content created by Destructoid for the magazine.
 According to GameFan's official Facebook page, the deal with Destructoid would have allowed for the magazine to be released on a monthly schedule.
 However, the deal with Destructoid resulted in only one issue of the GameFan/Destructoid magazine ever being released.
 As of January 2019, there have been no new updates regarding GameFan's overall status.